-A: You may reapply for reinstatement at one of the following dates:
+A: You may reapply for reinstatement at one of the following times:

-- Suspended after the Fall semester ➡ apply for next Fall semester no later than June 15th
+- Suspended after a Fall semester ➡ apply for the next Fall semester by noon on the second Friday in June

-- Suspended after the Spring semester ➡ apply for next Spring semester no later than November 15th
+- Suspended after a Spring semester ➡ apply for the next Spring semester by noon on the second Friday in November